Cherry/placeholders.dev/README.md

 ### Prerequisites

 #### Wrangler
 `wrangler` is a CLI tool from Cloudflare, designed to push projects to Cloudflare Workers.
-See [Cloudflare's documentation](https://developers.cloudflare.com/workers/tooling/wrangler/) for more information.
+See [Cloudflare's documentation](https://developers.cloudflare.com/workers/wrangler/install-and-update/) for more information.

-Install it with npm:
-- `npm i @cloudflare/wrangler -g`

-After install run `wrangler config` and follow the prompts to add your Wrangler API token.
-Follow the instructions in [Cloudflare's](https://developers.cloudflare.com/workers/quickstart/#api-token) docs for information on this.

-### Build
-- `wrangler build`

 ### Run

-- `npm run start:dev` (this will use `cloudworker` to run a server on `localhost:3000` mimicking the API Worker)
+- `npm run start:dev` (this will use `wrangler dev` to locally start the Cloudflare Worker for testing)

 or